rohitpugazh/TARS/README.md

 4. Download required models:
    - Mistral-7B Model:
      - Download `mistral-7b-instruct-v0.2.Q6_K.gguf` from [TheBloke's HuggingFace](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF)
-     - Place it in the `models` directory
+     - Place it in the `models/LLM` directory
    - TTS Model:
-     - Option 1: Use the pre-trained XTTS2 model
+     - Download the XTTS2 model files
-     - Option 2: Fine-tune your own model using [AllTalk](https://github.com/erew123/alltalk_tts)
+     - Place `model.pth` in the `models/TTS` directory
+     - The `config.json` and training audio files are included in the repository
    - Reference Audio:
      - Place your reference audio file (e.g., reference.wav) in the project root
      - This should be a clear, high-quality recording of the voice you want to clone